divetm/Getting-started-with-Sigfox/README.md

 The Sens'it SDK makes it possible for you to change the behavior of the device to match your needs.
 Here we take advantage of that to turn the Sens'it into a multi-sensor device for cold storage management.

 ### SDK and Setup

+The first thing you want to do is register your Sens'it as a Devkit.
+You will find info on how to do that [here](https://storage.sbg1.cloud.ovh.net/v1/AUTH_669d7dfced0b44518cb186841d7cbd75/dev_medias/build/4059ae1jm2231vw/sensit-3-devkit-activation.pdf).

+After that you will need to download and setup the SDK.

 For Windows: simply follow [these instructions](https://github.com/sigfox/sensit-sdk#sensit-sdk)

 For Mac: the [same instructions](https://github.com/sigfox/sensit-sdk#sensit-sdk) apply.
 However, these next few tips will also come in handy: